single-spa/single-spa.js.org/website/versioned_docs/version-5.x/getting-started-overview.md

 single-spa works with ES5, ES6+, TypeScript, Webpack, SystemJS, Gulp, Grunt, Bower, ember-cli, or really any build system available.
 You can npm install it or even just use a `<script>` tag if you prefer.

-Our objective is to make using single-spa as easy as possible.
-But we should also point out that this is an advanced architecture that is different from how front-end applications are typically done.
+While our objective is to make using single-spa as easy as possible, we should also note that this is an _advanced architecture_ that is different from how front-end applications are typically done.
+This will require changes to existing paradigms as well as understanding of underlying tools.

 If you're not starting your application from scratch, you'll have to [migrate your SPA](migrating-existing-spas.md) to become a single-spa application.

-single-spa works in Chrome, Firefox, Safari, IE11, and Edge.
+single-spa works in Chrome, Firefox, Safari, Edge, and IE11 (with polyfills).

 ## Isn't single-spa sort of a redundant name?